What’s an Elite Player?

-The term elite should be reserved for those very few who’s technical quality and intelligence is in a completely different class as compared to others in their age group or league.
+The term elite should be reserved for the very few whose technical quality and intelligence is in a completely different class compared to others in their age group or league.
 This is not always so easy to identify.
 Here I present a “first cut” definition of what these terms mean.

 Technical Quality